Richard D. Gholson: Biography

 Born in Garrard County, Kentucky, Gholson was the son of William J. Gholson and "Polly" Mary Jarrell.
 He settled on Humphrey's Creek in the area of Lovelaceville, Kentucky, which had been recently settled by Andrew Lovelace in 1820.
 He was married in Hickman County, Kentucky, to Mary Jane Morrison Martin on April 15, 1826.
 Gholson studied law and became a lawyer with a practice in Kentucky.

 He served as a captain with the U.S. Volunteers during the war with Mexico.
 On June 26, 1846, he was appointed Assistant Commissary of Subsistence, U.S. Volunteers, with the rank of captain.
 On July 31, 1846, he accepted that appointment at Paducah, Kentucky, US.
 On August 26, 1846, he joined the 2nd Kentucky Infantry and served in the Mexican War.
 In October 1846, he was known to be at Round Rock, Williamson County, Texas, US.
 In December 1846, he was at Corpus Christi, Nueces County, Texas, US.
 On June 30, 1847, he was honourably discharged from military service.

 His experience during the war with Mexico led him to purchase a sizable ranch in Texas, in addition to his substantial land holdings in Kentucky.
 He could not convince his wife to move to the Texas frontier.

-He was a member of the Kentucky State Senate from 1851 to 1855 and represented Ballard and McCracken Counties in the framing of a new constitution for Kentucky.
+He was a member of the Kentucky Senate from 1851 to 1855 and represented Ballard and McCracken Counties in the framing of a new constitution for Kentucky.